 TTM: trailing 12 months

-There are currently 15.4 million UBS Group shares held short by investors – that's known as UBS Group's "short interest".
-This figure is 8.2% up from 14.2 million last month.
+There are currently 5.9 million UBS Group shares held short by investors – that's known as UBS Group's "short interest".
+This figure is 3.8% down from 6.1 million last month.

 There are a few different ways that this level of interest in shorting UBS Group shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against UBS Group.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against UBS Group.

 Find out more about how you can short UBS Group stock.